TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 29/2 Chronicles 29.21.md

 ---

-And they brought seven bullocks, and seven rams, and seven lambs, and seven he-goats, for a sin-offering for the kingdom and for the sanctuary and for Judah.
-And he commanded the priests the sons of Aaron to offer them on the altar of Jehovah.
+They brought seven bulls, and seven rams, and seven lambs, and seven male goats, for a sin offering for the kingdom and for the sanctuary and for Judah.
+He commanded the priests the sons of Aaron to offer them on the altar of Yahweh.